 This more technologically advanced model features essentially the same frame as the unit we reviewed last year, except here, the rails have been given some added width and the footboard replaced with a tougher, more commercial-biased unit.
 Perhaps they listened to our quibbles?

 That said, it remains really grippy, even on smooth surfaces.
-This is partly down to its low centre of gravity but also the rubberised feet means it does’t slide around the floor like some of its competitors.
-Alternatively, WaterRower sells a heavy duty mat if you are a particularly intense rower.
+This is partly down to its low centre of gravity, but also the rubberised feet mean it doesn't slide around the floor like some of its competitors.
+Alternatively, WaterRower sells a heavy-duty mat if you are a particularly intense rower.